Ivory Jean Paul Gaultier dress of Marion Cotillard: Background

-A golden version of the dress was presented on the catwalk at Jean Paul Gaultier's Spring/Summer 2008 Couture Show at the Paris Fashion Week on 23 January 2008.
+A golden bronze version of the dress — a mermaid-style gown with gilded scales overlapping at the bust and hip, a 3D rose-shaped embellishment at the bust and a crisscross back — was presented on the catwalk as look number 38 from Jean Paul Gaultier's Spring/Summer 2008 Couture Show at the Paris Fashion Week on 23 January 2008.
+The dress was named "The Mermaid Queen".

+After seeing the dress at the Paris Fashion Week in January 2008, French actress Marion Cotillard met with Gaultier at his atelier in Paris on 8 February 2008 for fittings, during which she tried on the golden version of the dress, but she wanted to wear something different to the Academy Awards for which she was nominated for Best Actress for La Vie en Rose (2007).
+The French documentary Mon Clown, broadcast by Canal+ in France on 14 March 2008, features footage of Cotillard's visit to the atelier and the seamstresses working on her dress.
+Before the Academy Awards, Cotillard wore a short pale-pink dress with gilded scales from the same Gaultier collection at the César Awards on 22 February 2008, at which she won the César Award for Best Actress for La Vie en Rose (2007).

-On 24 February 2008, French actress Marion Cotillard wore a custom made white and silver version of the dress at the 80th Academy Awards at which she won the Academy Award for Best Actress for her performance in La Vie en Rose (2007).
+On 24 February 2008, Cotillard wore a custom made ivory crepe/white and silver version of the dress to the 80th Academy Awards, at which she won the Academy Award for Best Actress for her performance as French singer Édith Piaf in La Vie en Rose (2007).
+Cotillard's version of the dress had gold and silver threading, was created in 180 hours and handsewn by five people.
 Gaultier told InStyle about the dress:

 Originally, Marion had asked for something simple, but I wanted everyone to see the woman I saw.
 So I showed her the sketches of this mermaid-inspired dress, and she loved it.
 We had to wait two weeks for the fabric, whose print was inspired by real fish scales and hand-embroidered.
 She was traveling around the world promoting La Vie en Rose, so we had to follow her around so that she could try on the dress at regular intervals.
 How crazy!
 But what a moment full of emotion and grace on the red carpet, just like the actress and the woman she is.

+Before making Cotillard's dress for the 2008 Academy Awards, Gaultier had almost collaborated with the actress when he was considered to design the costumes for a French production of the musical Hedwig and the Angry Inch, which Cotillard was set to star in 2007, but Cotillard gave up on the project because the physical demands of the role were too intense for her, and she was exhausted after shooting and promoting La Vie en Rose.